cybersamx/go-recipes/collection/slice-basics/README.md

 "A slice is a data structure describing a contiguous section of an array stored separately from the slice variable itself. _**A slice is not an array.
 A slice describes a piece of an array.**_"

 In other words, we can create slice out of a slice.
 And the new subslice isn't a copy of the original slice, it's merely a slice of the original slace - all data stays.

-We describes the boundaries of subslice by using the `[:]` operator.
+We describe the boundaries of subslice by using the `[:]` operator.
 Let's use the following slice as a reference:

 ```go
 s := []int{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}